schultzcole/FVTT-Turn-Alert/README.md

 ## Compatibility

-This module should be compatible with almost any other module.
-However, as of yet, it is not compatible with Furnace advanced macros.
-Sorry.
-It is on the list of things to investigate, but I won't make any promises.
+This module should be compatible with almost any other module, however macros triggered from a Turn Alert are not compatible with Furnace advanced macros features.
+Some of the features added by Furnace advanced macros are covered by Turn Alert; see [the relevant wiki page](https://github.com/schultzcole/FVTT-Turn-Alert/wiki/Triggering-Macros-from-a-Turn-Alert) for details and workarounds.

 This module doesn't coordinate with about time, dynamic effects, minor QOL, etc., however it is likely compatible.